Targets

 *For details on how Climate Action Tracker calculated the target values see the Assumptions tab

-National target Updates
+National Target Updates

 The 2021 amendment of the climate revised the targets as follows (German Government, 2021a):

 - 65% national emissions reduction below 1990 levels excl.
-LULUCF by 2030 – up from a 55% reduction in the 2019 climate law
+LULUCF by 2030 – up from a 55% reduction in the 2019 Climate Change Act;

 - 88% below 1990 levels excl.
-LULUCF by 2040 – an additional interim goal that was not part of the 2019 climate law
+LULUCF by 2040 – an additional interim goal that was not part of the 2019 Climate Change Act;

 GERMANY — History of national target updates | 2019 target | 2021 target update |